nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ![ProgressListClass](images/StudentWithProgressListClassDiagram.png)

-Given below is an example of what happens when the user attempts to add a progress to a student in TutorAid by entering a command:
+Given below is an example of what happens when the user attempts to add a progress entry to a student in TutorAid by entering a command:

 `add -p 2 Did Homework​`

 1. `LogicManager#execute()` is executed, where the above user input is passed into `TutorAidParser#parseCommand()`.

-2. `TutorAidParser#parseCommand` then extracts the first keyword of every command.
+2. `TutorAidParser#parseCommand()` then extracts the first keyword of every command.
 Since the keyword `add` would be extracted, the remaining arguments of the command (`-p 2 Did Homework​`) are then passed into `AddCommandParser#parse`.